 Year Ended March 31,

-- 2004 2003 2002
+2004 2002

-United States Europe Taiwan Japan Other \$ 2,728 1,309 4,163 568 540 \$ 4,218 2,657 1,569 919 1,640 \$ 5,777 4,126 2,026 1,119 1,643
+United States\$ 2,728 \$ 4,218 \$ 5,777

+Europe 1,309 2,657 4,126

+Taiwan 4,163 1,569 2,026

+Japan 568 919 1,119

+Other 540 1,640 1,643

-\$ 9,308 - \$ 11,003 \$ 14,691
+\$ 9,308 \$ 11,003 \$ 14,691

 Substantially all of our products are, and substantially all of our future products will be, manufactured, assembled, and tested by independent third parties in foreign countries.
-International sales and manufacturing are subject to a number of risks, including general economic conditions in regions such as Asia, changes in foreign government regulations and telecommunication standards, export license requirements, tariffs and other trade barriers, potentially adverse tax consequences, fluctuations in currency exchange rates, greater difficulty in collecting accounts receivable and longer collection periods, the impact of recessions in economic instability, potential hostilities, and changes in diplomatic and trade relationships, in connection with our international operations.
+International sales and manufacturing are subject to a number of risks, including general economic conditions in regions such as Asia, changes in foreign government regulations and telecommunication standards, export license requirements, tariffs and other trade barriers, potentially adverse tax consequences, fluctuations in currency exchange rates, greater difficulty in collecting accounts receivable and longer collection periods, the impact of recessions in economies outside of the United States, and difficulty in staffing and managing foreign operations.
+We are also subject to geopolitical risks, such as political, social, and economic instability, potential hostilities, and changes in diplomatic and trade relationships, in connection with our international operations.
 Taiwan in particular is subject to a high rate of natural disasters, such as earthquakes or typhoons, which could have significant impact on our suppliers and customers due to a delay in operations within that country.
 In addition, Taiwan's tenuous relationship with mainland China is a source of continuing concern due to potential hostilities.
 A significant decline in demand from foreign markets could have a material adverse effect on our business, operating results, and financial condition.